Introduction

 Elasticsearch

-Create file values.yaml
+Create file values.yaml with content:

 1